What Does a Graphic Designer Do? And How Do I Become One?

 User interface (UI) design: The design of interfaces in software, apps, websites, or computer devices to maximize their usability

-Vector image: A graphic file built by points on a grid that can be adjusted without losing resolution
+Vector image: A graphic file built by points on a grid that you may adjust without losing resolution

 Placeholder